 Q and A: I have an open aerator on my water system that now smells like rotten eggs.
 Do you have any ideas for troubleshooting this problem?

 from G.M., via e-mail Answer: Hydrogen sulfide or sulfur is a naturally occurring contaminant, which gives water a disagreeable “rotten egg” odor and taste.
-Hydrogen sulfide is a gas that is found in well water and makes water… Read More
+Hydrogen sulfide is a gas that is found in well water… Read More